 Remote work was already on the rise and prior to the pandemic we had noticed an increase in candidates hoping to have at least some capacity for it in a new role.
 However, while some employers were open to the idea, there were many that still felt that it was better to have all of their employees in a controlled office environment.

 But, as you can imagine, the productivity boost along with an overall increase in employee happiness, saw those employers who were initially reticent, fully embrace the concept of remote work during lockdowns.

-The result has been a significant change in candidate expectations.
-Many job seekers now fully expect to see remote work as a standard benefit.
+The result has been a significant change in candidate expectations with many job seekers now fully expecting to have remote work as a standard benefit.
 That’s not to say that they want to work from home full time, but they do expect to be able to spend at least a part of their work week away from the office.
 And so far, employers seem to be quite willing to agree once the role allows for it.

 An unexpected benefit (or fully expected if you work in recruitment) is that this open approach to remote working combined with virtual recruitment has broadened the talent pool for many employers.
 Talent that was once difficult to source has just become a whole lot easier to find and hire.